paylanon/paylos/dotfiles/nvim/README.md

 [**Neovide**](https://github.com/neovide/neovide)

 Highly recommended to use this GUI in lieu of the terminal.
-The fluid animations *fucking rock*, and it remains blazingly fast.
+Fluid, blazingly fast.

 **Terminal:** `neovide`, `neovide .`, `neovide file.txt`, etc.